An online fax system acts as a virtual fax machine that can be accessed through the internet.

 Online fax services work through the service provider hosting the fax lines as well as the software used to send and receive faxes.

-Services can be configured so that faxes automatically arrive over email or automatically print to a printer, however these features vary by service.
+Configurations include options such as faxes automatically arrive over email or automatically print to a printer.
+These features vary by service.

 Common features with an online fax service (but not necessarily available on all services) are: